Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Numerical evaluation

 \paragraph{Gibbs sampling}

 The regression coefficients in response categories $1,\dots,(Q-1)$ were estimated via the Gibbs sampler detailed in the online supplemental materials.
-We ran two MCMC-chains with $L = 10,000$ iterations plus $1,000$ burnin iterations.
-Convergence diagnostics implied that there were no signals of non-convergence when the sample size was large enough.
-Multivariate Gelman-Rubin convergence diagnostics were below $<1.10$ for most of the conditions.
-We noticed signs of non-convergence (Gelman-Rubin statistic $1.10 \text{ to } 1.32$) in a few datasets generated under mechanisms $4.1$ and $4.2$ with small sample sizes (i.e. belonging to the Any and Compensatory rules).
-We generated extra data to replace the datasets with questionable convergence.

-\paragraph{Transformation and decision-making} We applied the procedures from Subsections \ref{ss:transformation} and \ref{ss:decision} to arrive at a decision.
+We ran two MCMC-chains with $L = 10,000$ iterations plus $1,000$ burnin iterations. { We visually inspected traceplots of MCMC-chains and used multivariate Gelman-Rubin convergence diagnostics to assess convergence \citep{Gelman1992,Brooks1998}.
+As these traceplots showed satisfactory overlap between chains and the convergence diagnostics were all between $1.00$ and $1.10$, we concluded that there were no issues with convergence. } \paragraph{Transformation and decision-making} We applied the procedures from Subsections \ref{ss:transformation} and \ref{ss:decision} to arrive at a decision.
 In marginalization, we included the selection of subjects that belonged to the subpopulation.
 We performed a right-sided (superiority) test aiming at a Type I-error rate of $\alpha = .05$.
 We used a decision threshold $p_{cut} = 1 - \alpha = 0.95$ (Compensatory and All rules) and a for multiple tests corrected $p_{cut} = 1 - \frac{\alpha}{K} = 0.975$ (Any rule) \citep{Marsman2016, Kavelaars2020, Sozu2016}.